-If you come to St. Barnabas for our Friday Communion at 9:00 on a Friday morning, you will find yourself worshiping with a large group of people from widely divergent backgrounds and histories — but all, at least in their current stage of life, find themselves in places of need.
+If you come to Saint Barnabas for our Friday Communion at 9am on Friday, you will find yourself worshiping with a large group of people from widely divergent backgrounds and histories — but all, at least in their current stage of life, find themselves in places of need.
 Some are ‘working poor.’
 Others come off the streets.

-A number of those who attend the Friday Communion also worship with us on Sunday, attend the Sunday lunch, and some attend Bible studies or participate in activities at Emmaus House.
+A number of those who attend the Friday Communion also worship with us on Sunday, and attend the Sunday lunch.

 All are invited, so drop in anytime.